 - Note: Holding shipment may lead to the buyer claiming a refund

 For more information, refer to How Much Does it Cost to Ship a Wedding Dress.

 Providing tracking details for a dress you've sold is an industry standard and something that your buyer expects.
 Tracking data lets buyers know where their package is throughout the delivery process and can be critical in cases where the buyer claims they didn't receive the dress.

 - Add accurate tracking details to your conversation

-- Upload tracking details within the handling time of 4 days
+- Upload tracking details within the allocated handling time

 - Uploading only a photo of the tracking number, it must be entered

-- Uploading information other than valid tracking in the tracking field, including tracking not associated with the transaction
+- Uploading information other than valid tracking details in the tracking field, or including tracking details not associated with the transaction

 Disputes and returns

 Due to the single-use nature of items sold on Stillwhite, you aren’t required to accept returns.
 However, a buyer could still open a request to return a dress if it doesn't match the listing description, or doesn’t arrive at all.